-2. Utilizing the MTSS problem solving process, school representatives will offer the student learning activities that address recognized Essential Learner Outcomes of College and Career Readiness deficiencies.
+2. Utilizing the MTSS problem solving process, school representatives will offer the student learning activities that address recognized College and Career Readiness deficiencies.
 Learning activities may include, but are not limited to, the following:

 - a.
 Differentiated/complementary instruction during regular classes (i.e., peer tutoring, needs groups, individualized instruction); - b.
 Before or after school tutorials; - c.
 Study hall tutorials; - d.
 Change of interdisciplinary teams or level of instruction; - e.
 Repeat of specific course(s) of study; - f.
 Assignment to and attendance at specific class(es) designed to address deficiencies; - g.
 Attendance at summer school; and/or - h.
 Use of specific District identified interventions designed to support student achievement. - 3.
-If the student is verified with a disability the IEP Team may reconvene to review the problem solving and intervention strategies and to ensure that the IEP is written to assist the student in areas of weakness and that appropriate accommodations are in place. - 4.
-If the student has a 504 Accommodation Plan, the 504 Team may reconvene to review the problem solving and intervention strategies and to ensure that needed accommodations are in place in areas of weakness. - 5.
-If the student is identified as an English Language Learner (ELL), a school team responsible for planning the student's academic program may reconvene to review the problem solving and intervention strategies and to ensure that needed accommodations are in place in areas of weakness. - C. Procedures for high school students a.
+If the student is verified with a disability the IEP Team may reconvene to review the problem solving and intervention strategies and to ensure that the IEP is written to assist the student and that appropriate accommodations are in place. - 4.
+If the student has a 504 Accommodation Plan, the 504 Team may reconvene to review the problem solving and intervention strategies and to ensure that needed accommodations are in place. - 5.
+If the student is identified as an English Learner (EL), a school team responsible for planning the student's academic program may reconvene to review the problem solving and intervention strategies and to ensure that needed accommodations are in place. - C. Procedures for high school students: - 1.
+If a student has not met the College and Career Readiness metric for a given subject as measured by the ACT® Assessment, the following shall occur:

+a.
 The problem solving and intervention strategies will be reviewed by a qualified team and, if necessary, redesigned.
 Students shall be referred to Building Problem Solving Team for identification of needs if not previously referred.